What position should Dolphins target in draft's 1st round? New poll. Vote now!; plus new Hot Button Top 10, your pick for NBA title & more

 GREG COTE'S RANDOM EVIDENCE BLOG: MIAMI.
 SPORTS.
 AND BEYOND.

-1) It is SUNDAY, JANUARY 25.
-Click on Random Evidence for our latest Sunday notes-column package.
-2) In The Previous Blogpost: Is-Dwyane Wade-still-elite poll, Marlins sign Ichiro, Riley descends from mount, Marino dipped in wax, Bob Dylan & more.
+1) It is SUNDAY, APRIL 19.
+Click on Random Evidence for today's latest Sunday notes-column package.
+Its blog brother, the new Hot Button Top 10, will appear here shortly.
+2) In The Previous Blogpost (ITPB): NBA playoffs preview and poll, Weighing The Fish (10 games), Dolphins preseason & more.
 3) Follow us on Twitter @gregcote.
 Also on Facebook, Instagram and Vine.

-HOT BUTTON JAN.
-25: TOP 10 THINGS SOUTH FLORIDA SPORTS FANS ARE TALKING ABOUT: Our blog-exclusive Sunday feature is an expanded, updated version of what appears in the Sunday pulp editions.
+HOT BUTTON APR.
+19: TOP 10 THINGS SOUTH FLORIDA SPORTS FANS ARE TALKING ABOUT: Our blog-exclusive Sunday feature.
 Hot Button means what's on our minds, locally and nationally, as the sports week just past pivots to the week ahead:

-Check back often because we frequently update and add to our latest blogposts...
+Check back a lot because we constantly update and add to our latest blogposts...